jloughry/Unicode/README.md

 to get on the mailing list for Unicode Technical Committee meeting announcements and to gain access to the member section of the web site.

-- I have the document submission details now (in the members section).
+- I have the document submission details now (it's in the members section).
 It is encouraged that a representative for each proposal to the [UTC](http://unicode.org/consortium/utc.html) should attend the meeting and present the document.
 The next meeting is [February 3&ndash;6, 2014](http://www.unicode.org/timesens/calendar.html) at